dart-lang/language/working/0698 - Enhanced Default Constructors/proposal.md

 An initializing constructor for a class *C* is a generative constructor with *implicitly* introduced named initializing formals without default values for each instance variable declared in *C* which is not declared `late` and which does not have an initializer expression.
 The named parameter is required if the instance variable's type is potentially non-nullable.
 In NNBD-legacy code, the parameter is required if the instance variable is final.

-A constructor can be made initializing by writing `default` as a modifier before the constructor, after any `const` modifier.
+A generative constructor can be made initializing by writing `default` as a modifier before the constructor, after any `const` modifier.

 Such a constructor must not declare any optional positional parameters.
 It may declare other parameters, and then an initializing formal is not introduced for an instance variable when the constructor declares another parameter with the same name.
 This allows users to explicitly initialize some fields and still have default initialization for the remaining fields.
+The constructor may have an initializer list and a body as normal, the `default`  modifier implicitly introduces a number of named parameters into parameter list, and it does nothing else.

 #### Example